 Asbestosis is caused by exposure to asbestos fibers.
 When you inhale asbestos fibers, they can get stuck in your lungs.

-Over time, these fibers cause scarring to develop within your lungs.
+Over time, these fibers cause scarring to develop within the lungs.
 That scar tissue causes the lungs to become stiffer and breathing to become more difficult, Mayo Clinic reported.

 Most instances of asbestos exposure happen in the workplace.
 Working in a setting that subjects you to close contact with asbestos-containing materials is a major asbestosis risk factor.